mediafly/extensions-documentation/extensions.md

 1. Create a folder and add an `index.html` file to it.
 This will be the entry point of the application.
 2. Add `interactive-manifest.json` file with contents `{}` in the folder.
 3. Add CSS and JavaScript files and add references to them in `index.html`.
-4. Add the following script tag to your `index.html`. `<script type="text/javascript" src="bootstrap_mflyCommands.js"></script>`.
+4. Only needed for iOS.
+Add the following script tag to your `index.html`. `<script type="text/javascript" src="bootstrap_mflyCommands.js"></script>`.
 Be sure to add this script tag in an order such that mflyCommands script is loaded after it.
 5. Zip up the contents of the folder.
 Make sure that `index.html` is at the root of the zip file.
 6. Rename the zipped archive to have the `.mext` extension (e.g. `my-extension.mext`).
 7. Upload the `.mext` file to Mediafly using Airship.